josmar-crwdstffng/angular/aio/content/guide/service-worker-intro.md

 Service workers augment the traditional web deployment model and empower applications to deliver a user experience with the reliability and performance on par with code that is written to run on your operating system and hardware.
 Adding a service worker to an Angular application is one of the steps for turning an application into a [Progressive Web App](https://developers.google.com/web/progressive-web-apps) \(also known as a PWA\).

-At its simplest, a service worker is a script that runs in the web browser and manages caching for an application.
+At the simplest implmentation, a service worker is a script that runs in the web browser and manages caching for an application.

 Service workers function as a network proxy.
 They intercept all outgoing HTTP requests made by the application and can choose how to respond to them.
 For example, they can query a local cache and deliver a cached response if one is available.
-Proxying isn't limited to requests made through programmatic APIs, such as `fetch`; it also includes resources referenced in HTML and even the initial request to `index.html`.
+Proxying is not limited to requests made through programmatic APIs, such as `fetch`; it also includes resources referenced in HTML and even the initial request to `index.html`.
-Service worker-based caching is thus completely programmable and doesn't rely on server-specified caching headers.
+Service worker-based caching is thus completely programmable and does not rely on server-specified caching headers.

 Unlike the other scripts that make up an application, such as the Angular application bundle, the service worker is preserved after the user closes the tab.
 The next time that browser loads the application, the service worker loads first, and can intercept every request for resources to load the application.